YoungFaithful/CapacityExpansion.jl/docs/src/workflow.md

 - Technology: a technology that produces, consumes, converts or transports energy
 - Node: a site which can contain multiple technologies
 - Line: a link between two sites that can carry energy between those sites
-- Carrier: an energy carrier that groups technologies together into the same network, for example electricity or heat
+- Carrier: an energy carrier that groups technologies together into the same network, for example, electricity or heat
 - Parameter: a fixed coefficient that enters into model equations
 - Variable: a variable coefficient (decision variable) that enters into model equations
 - Set: an index in the algebraic formulation of the equations
-- Constraint: an equality or inequality expression that constrains one or several variables
+- Constraint: equality or inequality expression that constrains one or several variables

 # Workflow